launchdarkly/api-client-go/README.md

 # Versioning

 We try hard to keep our REST API backwards compatible, but we occasionally have to make backwards-incompatible changes in the process of shipping new features.
 These breaking changes can cause unexpected behavior if you don't prepare for them accordingly.

 Updates to our REST API include support for the latest features in LaunchDarkly.
 We also release a new version of our REST API every time we make a breaking change.
 We provide simultaneous support for multiple API versions so you can migrate from your current API version to a new version at your own pace.

-See new versions in the [Changelog](ref:changelog).

 ## Setting the API version per request